An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Sacred Visitation

-Experience the Village of Peace firsthand, guided walking tours, Shishi (Friday) Bazaar, plant-based cooking classes, and multi-day retreat programmes.
+Experience the Village of Peace firsthand, guided walking tours, Friday Bazaar, plant-based cooking classes, and multi-day retreat programmes.
 Life Seekers come from across the world.

 Plan Your Visit